6 Traditional Vietnamese Cultural Values to Know About

 Central cuisine is known for its hot taste, with all its unique properties reflected in a distinct flavor, spicier and saltier dishes than northern and southern foods, and colors mixed with different styles but inclined to red and dark brown.

-And, tasting the local food is one of the exciting activities in Vietnam that most tourists like to do when traveling to this country.
+Also, tasting the local food is one of the exciting activities in Vietnam that most tourists like to do when traveling to this country.
 Will you do it?

 6. The beauty of dress culture goes with the Vietnamese